canonical/matter-docs/docs/how-tos/Setup OpenThread Border Router on Ubuntu.rst

 Then, override them based on the local setup.

-For example, if the networking interface is :code:`eth0`, change as follows:
+For example, if the networking interface is :code:`eth0`, change it as follows:

 .. code:: bash